umarJ-max/LinkLock-Sites-Blocker-Extension/README.md

-# LinkLock - Professional Website Blocker
+# LinkLock - Professional Website Blocker Extension

 A sleek and professional Chrome extension for blocking distracting websites to boost productivity.